What is photodynamic therapy?

 Aine had her last check-up with Prof Moghissi about a year ago.
 “I’ve tested her twice a year for the past 10 years, but there has been no sign of a recurrence,” he says.
 “We had two things to celebrate.
 She was still alive and she is now a great-grandmother.”
 It is Aine’s opinion that everyone should know about PDT.
 “What’s shocking is that most people still don’t.”
 Aine was treated by Prof Keyvan Moghissi, who is one of the pioneers of PDT in the United Kingdom, at the Yorkshire Laser Center, which is funded by a charitable trust that he set up in 1984.
 The center now has a partnership agreement to provide PDT throughout Northern Lincolnshire.

-It could benefit many more patients with a similar diagnosis like Aine, Prof Moghissi claims.
+This therapy could benefit many more patients with a similar diagnosis like Aine, Prof Moghissi claims.
 “There are about 4,000 such cases annually,” he says.
 “At the moment, most of these patients have surgery to remove the tumor, and a few who are too weak or have an inoperable cancer may get PDT.
 It is only used as a last resort.”
 But, he argues, PDT should be used used as a first-line treatment for early lung cancer.
 This is already happening in Japan, where the survival rates are the same as those who have surgery.
 “PDT is minimally invasive; it doesn’t destroy the underlying tissue and, if necessary, it can be repeated.
 That’s important if you are treating sensitive areas like the lung or head and neck.”

 So with all this going for it, why isn’t PDT being utilized more often?
 Despite having been around for 30 years and having a number of enthusiastic supporters, critics claim there hasn’t been enough scientific studies testing it against standard treatments.
 Cancer Research UK warns that caution is needed.
 This battle over evidence has plagued a review of the effectiveness of PDT that was commissioned in 2008 by Prof Sir Mike Richards, who was then the National Clinical Director for Cancer.
 Prof Richards promised that if PDT “turns out to offer a better deal than existing treatments, it should soon be available right across the country”.
 The review, which he expected to report on in 2009, is still ongoing.
 According to one academic, some experts remain skeptical and are demanding large-scale randomized trials must be performed before they will accept its widespread use.